samjwill/nvim-unception/README.md

 the shell must be capable of running the `realpath` and `mktemp` commands, and treat `/` as the file separator.

+Note that while the `realpath` command ships with most Linux distributions, on MacOS, it is not provided by default.
+It can be installed with Homebrew by running `brew install coreutils`.

 # Installation

 #### Using [vim-plug](https://github.com/junegunn/vim-plug):